singh3ss/zoomcamp2025project_worldecon/README.md

 To do this we use the same account used for the above steps and give it access to the above data sources individually as needed by the visualization itself, this is done by enabling the API that connects them together.

-Once done we have the option to look at the data we have, one addition that was done by to enable some actions in looker is create calculated fields for certain variables by converting them to a numeric format from character.
+Once done we have the option to look at the data we have, one addition done was to enable some actions in looker by creating calculated fields for certain variables by converting them to a numeric format from character.

 ![LOOKER](https://github.com/singh3ss/zoomcamp2025project_worldecon/blob/main/IMAGES/IMG4.png)

-The visualization one wants to create depends on the need, this dataset has 40+ variables and one can use them as they wish.
-I have created three different dashboards both containing two different charts that help explain the economic outlook of our world and the metrics that influence them.
+The visualization one wants to create varies from markers and trends deemed essential to a project, this dataset has 40+ variables and one can use them as they wish.

+I have created three different dashboards both containing two different charts and some markers that help explain the economic outlook of our world and the metrics that influence them.

 Visualisation 1: